Wired All Wrong: Break out the Battle Tapes

 The band went on tour in the fall of 2006 to promote the album.
 A notable performance was at LA Weekly's Detour Festival.

 The band had a contest for their fans to make the music video for "Nothing at All."

 Live performances

-Wired All Wrong has been described as functioning similar to God Lives Underwater, Turzo's former band, in the sense that the two founding members, Turzo and Mahaffey, write, record and produce all the music then perform it live alongside a full band.
+Wired All Wrong had been described as functioning similar to God Lives Underwater, Turzo's former band, in the sense that the two founding members, Turzo and Mahaffey, write, record and produce all the music then perform it live alongside a full band.
 Their on-stage presence is that of an over-the-top, garage-band-esque, heavy metal sound accented by Mahaffey's light-hearted stage antics.

 Wired All Wrong performed and recorded a remix of their hit song "Lost Angeles" live at radio station Indie 103.
-An mp3 of what has been dubbed the "Super Funky Fresh Mix" of the song is available on the band's MySpace.com page in a blog from September 25, 2006.
+An mp3 of what has been dubbed the "Super Funky Fresh Mix" of the song was available on the band's MySpace.com page in a blog from September 25, 2006.